MainulDip/c-study/ImportantTerms.md

 ### POSIX:
 POSIX is a programming C interface for operating systems (among other things, like Shell and utilities).
 It stands for "Portable Operating System Interface" It's a family of standards specified by IEEE for maintaining compatibility among operating systems.

-* POSIX presents the OS to a hosted program as a set of callable C functions
+* POSIX presents the OS to a hosted program as a set of callable C functions.

 Unix and later Linux implements such interfaces themselves, Windows natively - doesn't.
 It has its own way to manage operating system entities (Win32).
 Mac OS also doesn't.
 > GCC is a compiler suite common on systems that offer a POSIX interfaces.
 MinGW or CgyWin provide the compatibility layer with the os providing/implementing/linking the POSIX interfaces.
 Through these GCC works together with the underlying oss